Bhuvanashri2364-KB/Customer-Churn-Analysis-Retention-Strategy-RFM-Based-/README.md

 ---

+## 📌 Executive Summary

+This project analyzes customer transaction data to identify churn patterns and improve retention using RFM segmentation.

+Key findings:
+- ~33.4% of customers are at risk of churn, indicating a significant retention challenge
+- High-value churn customers contribute disproportionately to revenue loss
+- Customers with low engagement (high recency, low frequency) are the most vulnerable

+Business impact:
+- Identifying at-risk customers enables targeted retention strategies
+- Reducing churn can significantly increase customer lifetime value and revenue stability

+---

 ## 💼 Business Problem

 Businesses often struggle to identify customers who are likely to churn, leading to significant revenue loss.